 My practice is open and I am working in both Sydney and Orange.
-Because my patients do not present with acute illness ( and since infected droplets from coughing or sneezing are by far the most effective way to transmit the virus) my exposure is low in the surgery.
+Because my patients do not present with acute illness (and since infected droplets from coughing or sneezing are by far the most effective way to transmit the virus) my exposure is low in the surgery.
 The waiting area only seats one patient, and this enables the distancing principle to be carried out very easily.
-I am also happy to see patients through phone or skype if patients are keen to remain at home.
+I am also happy to see patients through phone or Zoom consultations if patients are keen to remain at home, though under the current Covid Medicare guidelines, this may impact the available rebate.
 In some ways the need for integrative medicine has never been greater.

 The anxiety and panic around Covid is because a minority of people become seriously ill.
 There should be information to saturation level about how our nutrition effects our response to Covid and supplements relevant in helping to prevent hospitalisation.

 I spoke to Norman Swann briefly on the radio (20/4) and asked him why he had not been disseminating information about the strong link between obesity and poor COVID outcomes – especially death.
 His response was “Mia Culpa, Mia Culpa, Mia Culpa.”
 So improving nutrition and losing adipose tissue – key concerns in my practice – has never been more important!

 I am fortunate enough to have watched several lectures from doctors in Europe and Asia/Pacific addressing these issues.
 From a nutritional perspective I can give blanket advice: evidence from Italy shows that the virus replicates more easily in an ACIDIC cellular environment – and processed carbohydrates and grains are cell acidifiers!
 Vegetables in particular alkalise cells.